 -

 Make sure the wheel is clean.
-Remove any dirt, mud or dust residue.
-Not only will you be more comfortable working, but you will also be able to see any problems with the rim or spokes better. -
+Remove any dirt, mud, or dust.
+Not only will you work more comfortably, but you'll also be able to better see potential problems with the rim or spokes. -

-Look closely at the rim for any dings, cracks or warping.
-If you find significant damage, it may be better to replace the wheel rather than try to true it.
-It's not worth spending time on something that won't look right. -
+Look closely at the rim for any dents, cracks, or deformations.
+If you find significant damage, it may be better to replace the wheel rather than trying to center it.
+It's not worth wasting time on something that won't fit right. -

 Check the spokes

-Take a look at your spokes to make sure none are broken or in bad condition.
-If you find any damaged spokes, it's a good idea to replace them before continuing.
-You can also test the tension of the spokes by squeezing them with your fingers to see if any are too loose or too tight. -
+Take a look at the spokes to make sure none are broken or in very poor condition.
+If you find a damaged one, it's best to replace it before continuing.
+You can also test the spoke tension by squeezing them with your fingers to see if any are too loose or too tight. -

 Evaluate the general condition of the wheel

-Spin the wheel and see how the rim moves in relation to the frame or brakes.
-This will give you an idea of where the deviations are and what areas will need further adjustment.
+Spin the wheel and notice how the rim moves relative to the frame or brakes.
+This will give you an idea of where the deviations are and which areas will need further adjustment.

 Prepare your space and tools